Qpicpicxxz/Venus-scheduler/README.md

 │   ├── kernel.c        // initialize all the scheduler functions
 │   ├── linkedList.c    // handlers to manipulate a link list
 │   ├── main.c          // main function to run scheduler and launch actors
+│   ├── memAlloc.c	// malloc & free function
+│   ├── memBlock.c	// some functions to control allocation unit blocks
 │   ├── mem.S           // define some macros for catch section's address
-│   ├── page.c          // dynamic allocation for page (4KiB)
+│   ├── page.c          // dynamic allocation for page (deprecated)
 │   ├── printf.c        // print strings to QEMU terminal
 │   ├── start.S         // first code to execute when launch a kernel
 │   ├── switchContext.c // some method for switch operation